strongjz/aws-container-devsecops/content/setup/cloud9.md

 1. Log into your AWS Account

+{{% notice note %}}
+Everything defaults to us-west-2 in this Workshop
+{{% /notice %}}

 2. Launch Cloud9 in your closest region

    Create a Cloud9 Environment: https://us-west-2.console.aws.amazon.com/cloud9/home?region=us-west-2

-   You'll be prompt to log into your AWS Account in order to provision a Cloud9 Workspace
+   You'll be prompted to log into your AWS Account in order to provision a Cloud9 Workspace

 ![cloud9step_0](/images/setup/cloud9_step0_create.png)